 "i'm not sure. you'll soon find out." and with a smile, the old woman walked into another room.

-Wendy stared blankly around her. a friendly looking man stood behind a counter, checking and bagging the candies from a customer.
+Wendy stared blankly around her. a friendly looking man stood behind a counter in conversation with a customer.

-glass jars with gum drops and all sorts of colorful candies lined the shelves above the man. around the tables in the cozy room were decorated with vases that displayed an array of delights, from licorice to lollipops and butterscotch colored candy chews. looking up, wendy saw the ceiling plastered with a gold and white striped wallpaper that shined with different colors as the candy reflected from it.
+glass jars with gum drops and all sorts of colorful candies lined the shelves above the man. around the tables in the cozy room were decorated with vases that displayed an array of delights, from licorice to lollipops and butterscotch colored candy chews. looking up, wendy saw the ceiling plastered with a gold and white wallpaper that shined with different colors.

-beside her, she found a row of clear cases side by side filled to the brim with every kind of sugered dream found under the sun. she reached into the one filled with gummy hearts. taking a red one, she plopped it into her mouth.
+beside her, she found a row of clear cases side by side filled to the brim with every kind of sugered dream found under the sun. she reached into the one filled with gummy hearts. taking a red one, she put it in her mouth.

 her eyes watered as the taste melted onto her tounge.

-"mllaaghhh...." she spat it out as quickly as she had put it in her mouth. the taste was bitter and sour, brittle and dry and suddenly the aroma found itself at her senses. the stink almost made her vomit on the floor.
+"mllaaghhh...." she spat it out as quickly as she had put it in her mouth. the taste was bitter and sour, and suddenly the aroma found itself at her senses. the stink almost made her vomit on the floor.

 "my, what in the world is this..." she looked at her hand where she spat the gummy heart.